savanaben/Draw-Probability-Calculator/README.md

 ## Mulligan challenge
 The main challenge I've faced with calculating mulligans is how to carry forward the increase in probabilities from turn 0 (the multiple opening hands you see) to your subsequent hands.
 This involves a complex nested combination of probabilities approach.
 Ultimately, I need a mathematician or a mulligan tool to confirm my work.

-My current attempt tries to break this apart into two calculations and the combine them:
+My current attempt tries to break this apart into two calculations and then combine them:
 1. Calculation 1 - the "applyLondonMulligan" and "applyLondonMulliganForLinkedGroups" functions handles turn 0 and mulliganing. they calculate the cumulative probability for each mulligan, if there are mulligans.
 2. Calculation 2 -  the "calculateSingleGroup" and "calculateLinkedGroups" functions handle the subsequent turns, where you draw 1 card per turn.
 If there are no mulligans, they use the standard hypergeometric/multivariate equations.
 If there are mulligans, they will combine the probability from "applyLondonMulligan/applyLondonMulliganForLinkedGroups" with the subsequent turns probability.
 There are comments in the code (Calculation.svelte) that go over some assumptions and unfortunate band-aids I added.